Harold Hellenbrand: Education

-Harold Hellenbrand attended Poly Prep in Brooklyn, graduating in 1971.
+Hellenbrand attended Poly Prep in Brooklyn, graduating in 1971.
 He earned his bachelor's degree in English and American literature from Harvard College in 1975.
 He later received his doctorate in modern thought and literature from Stanford University in 1980.

 Career

-History of Teaching

-Hellenbrand started his career as a faculty member in the English Department, and later as Chair, at California State University, San Bernardino from 1982 to 1994.
-He later moved to Minnesota where he served as Dean and Professor at the College of Liberal Arts at the University of Minnesota, Duluth from 1994 to 1998.
-He served as Dean and Professor at the College of Liberal Arts at Cal Poly, San Luis Obispo from 1998 to 2004.
-Before his retirement he taught as a Professor in the English Department at California State University, Northridge, where he had earlier served as Provost and Vice President for Academic Affairs for eleven years, during which time he implemented several major changes on campus.
+Hellenbrand started his career as a faculty member in the English Department, and later as chair of the department, at California State University, San Bernardino in 1982.
+In 1994, he moved to Minnesota where he served as Dean and Professor at the College of Liberal Arts at the University of Minnesota, Duluth until 1998.
+He then served as Dean and Professor at the College of Liberal Arts at Cal Poly, San Luis Obispo from 1998 to 2004.
+He then served as Provost and Vice President for Academic Affairs at California State University, Northridge, and before his retirement, he taught as a professor in the English Department there as well.

 Role at California State University, Northridge

 Hellenbrand became Provost and Vice President for Academic Affairs at California State University, Northridge in 2004.
 He served in this capacity until January 2012, when he was appointed Interim President at CSUN by the Chancellor of the California State University (CSU) system.
 Hellenbrand served in the interim role until Dianne F. Harrison was appointed as the president of CSUN in June 2012, when he returned to the provost and vice president position.
-By the end of his tenure as provost, CSUN had an average enrollment of 40,000 students and employment of 4,000 faculty and staff members.
-Hellenbrand's strengths were in planning, K-12 linkages, retention efforts, and commitment to diversity.
-He stepped down from the provost position in 2015 and taught in the CSUN English department for several years until he retired with Emeritus status.
+Hellenbrand focused on K-12 linkages, faculty retention efforts, and commitment to diversity.
+He stepped down from the provost position in 2015 and taught in the CSUN English department for several years until he retired with emeritus status.